 Dealing with Stock Market Crashes

-Still, if the market may fall further, Sruly is probably wondering if he should get out of the market now, when it looks wobbly, and buy back in after things stabilize.
-Wouldn’t his returns be much better if he only gets the upward price movements of the market and avoids the scary falls?
 The answer is, yes, of course, avoiding all the bad and getting all the good would produce phenomenal returns.
-Unfortunately, even the world’s top investment experts have very limited ability to jump in and out of the market at just the right times.
-Although the stock market has been very consistent in its excellent long-term prospects, anything can happen in the short run.
-Therefore, by trying to avoid the ongoing fluctuations, it’s probable that Sruly will forgo most of the market’s rewards as well.
+Unfortunately, even the world’s top investment experts have minimal ability to jump in and out of the market at just the correct times.
+Although the stock market has consistently had excellent long-term prospects, anything can happen in the short run.
+Therefore, by trying to avoid the ongoing fluctuations, it’s probable that you will forgo most of the market’s rewards as well.

 Stocks Are Not for the Fainthearted